Anti-Trafficking Compliance Plan

-CI supports the zero tolerance policy adopted by the United States government to combat human trafficking and forced labor.
-We are committed to high standards of ethics and integrity and compliance with all applicable local laws across our global operations, including prohibition of actions that facilitate trafficking in persons.
-CI’s work with vulnerable populations potentially exposes CI staff and partners to issues of human trafficking and forced labor.
-CI Staff and CI Suppliers should be particularly vigilant when contracting with local businesses who may use forced labor tactics to grow their work force.
+Conservation International (CI) supports a zero-tolerance policy to combat human trafficking and forced labor.
+We are committed to high standards of ethics and integrity and compliance with all applicable local laws across our global operations, including the prohibition of actions that facilitate trafficking in persons.
+CI's work with vulnerable populations potentially exposes CI Staff and Delivery Partners to issues of human trafficking and forced labor.
+CI Staff and CI Delivery Partners should be particularly vigilant when contracting with local businesses that may use forced labor tactics to grow their workforce.

-- Destroying, concealing, confiscating or otherwise denying any employee access to his or her identity or immigration documents, such as a passport or driver's license.
+- Destroying, concealing, confiscating, or otherwise denying any employee access to their identity or immigration documents, such as a passport or driver's license.

 - Using misleading or fraudulent recruiting practices during the recruitment of employees or offering of employment to employees, such as failing to disclose (in a format and language accessible to the employee) or making material misrepresentations about the key terms and conditions of employment, including wage and benefits, work location, living conditions, housing and associated costs (if provided for by Conservation International), significant costs to be charged to the employee and hazardous nature of the work (if applicable).

-- Using recruiters that do not comply with the labor laws of the country where recruiting takes place.
+- Using recruiting or staffing agencies that do not comply with the labor laws of the country where the recruitment of the employee takes place.

-- Failing to provide or pay the cost of return transportation at the end of employment for an employee who is not a national of the country where the work took place and who was sent to that country for purposes of working on a Government Contract.
+- Failing to provide or pay the cost of return transportation at the end of employment for an employee who is not a national of the country where the work took place and who was sent to that country for purposes of CI business.

-- Providing or arranging housing that fails to meet the host country housing and safety standards.
+- Providing or arranging housing that fails to meet the host country's housing and safety standards.

-- If required by law or contract, failing to provide an employment contract, recruitment agreement or other required work document, written in a language the employee understands, that includes details of work description, wages, work location, living accommodations (where applicable) and the content of applicable laws and regulations that prohibit trafficking in person.
+- If required by law or contract, failing to provide an employment contract, recruitment agreement, or other required work documents, written in a language the employee understands, that includes details of the work description, wages, work location, living accommodations (if applicable) and the content of applicable laws and regulations that prohibit trafficking in person.

-All agreements with CI Suppliers under Government Contracts will include a provision proscribing the above Prohibited Activities.
+Applicable agreements with CI Delivery Partners will include a provision proscribing the above Prohibited Activities.

 Recruitment and wage plan